Catherine Hall: Early life and education

-Catherine Barrett (later Hall) was born in 1946 in Kettering, Northamptonshire.
+Catherine Barrett (later Hall) was born in 1946 in Kettering, Northamptonshire, England.
 Her father, John Barrett, was a Baptist minister, while her mother, Gladys, came from a family of millers.
 Her parents met at Oxford University, where Gladys was studying history.
 When Catherine was three years old, the family moved to Leeds, Yorkshire, and she grew up there in a non-conformist household; both parents were "radical Labour".
 She went to grammar school, where she says she had an excellent education.

 She then attended the University of Sussex at Falmer, but was living between Brighton and London, having met her future husband, Stuart Hall, who lived in London.
 She found herself out of place among the "stylish, metropolitan types" and bewildered by the emphasis on the multidisciplinary syllabus at Sussex.
 She moved to the University of Birmingham, where Stuart had moved to set up the Centre for Cultural Studies, and she completed a traditional history degree, developing an interest in medieval history.